Nexiauk/Lila/documents/js-hint-testing/README for Lila.md

 ### Frameworks, Libraries & Programs

-1. [Adobe Color](https://color.adobe.com/) \- was used to generate an accessible colour palette
+1. [Adobe Color](https://color.adobe.com/)- was used to generate an accessible colour palette
-2. [Adobe Firefly](https://www.adobe.com/products/firefly.html) \- for generating each chapter’s scene in two different moods.
+2. [Adobe Contrast Analyzer](https://color.adobe.com/create/color-contrast-analyzer) - was used to check background and foreground colour contrast for accessibility
-3. [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) \- For putting together the Lila character
+3. [Adobe Firefly](https://www.adobe.com/products/firefly.html) \- for generating each chapter’s scene in two different moods.
-4. [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) \- was used to build a mobile-first, responsive grid layout
+4. [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) \- For putting together the Lila character
-5. [Canva](https://www.canva.com/) \- was used for the wireframe designs and for adding animations to images
+5. [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) \- was used to build a mobile-first, responsive grid layout
-6. [ChatGPT](https://openai.com/index/chatgpt/) \- for help with story ideas and names, as well as coding troubleshooting
+6. [Canva](https://www.canva.com/) \- was used for the wireframe designs and for adding animations to images
-7. [EZGIF](https://ezgif.com/) \- For resizing GIFs and converting into animated AVIF files
+7. [ChatGPT](https://openai.com/index/chatgpt/) \- for help with story ideas and names, as well as coding troubleshooting
-8. [Favicon.io](https://favicon.io/) \- was used to create a custom favicon
+8. [EZGIF](https://ezgif.com/) \- For resizing GIFs and converting into animated AVIF files
-9. [Font Awesome](https://fontawesome.com/) \- was used for the social media and external-link icons
+9. [Favicon.io](https://favicon.io/) \- was used to create a custom favicon
-10. [Font Joy](https://fontjoy.com/) \- was used to generate font combinations
+10. [Font Awesome](https://fontawesome.com/) \- was used for the social media and external-link icons
-11. [Git](https://git-scm.com/) \- was used as version control software
+11. [Font Joy](https://fontjoy.com/) \- was used to generate font combinations
-12. [GitHub Desktop](https://desktop.github.com/download/) \- was used to simplify the development workflow between VSCode and github
+12. [Git](https://git-scm.com/) \- was used as version control software
-13. [Google Fonts](https://fonts.google.com/) \- was the source of the fonts used
+13. [GitHub Desktop](https://desktop.github.com/download/) \- was used to simplify the development workflow between VSCode and github
-14. [Paint.Net](http://Paint.Net) \- for layering Lila onto the background images
+14. [Google Fonts](https://fonts.google.com/) \- was the source of the fonts used
-15. [Twine 2](https://twinery.org/2/) \- mapping out plotline and story
+15. [Paint.Net](http://Paint.Net) \- for layering Lila onto the background images
-16. [Visual Code Studio](https://code.visualstudio.com/) \- was the code editor used for this project
+16. [Twine 2](https://twinery.org/2/) \- mapping out plotline and story
-17. [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) \- was used to check contrast of colours for accessibility
+17. [Visual Code Studio](https://code.visualstudio.com/) \- was the code editor used for this project

 [Back to Table of Contents](#table-of-contents)